spe301/AI-generated-AI/README.md

 * Wikipedia articles + AI generated articles

 # Future works
 As of now I have plans to train the models on a wider range of datasets, and also include GAN (Generative Adversarial Networks).
-I'm also considering setting up GPU locally rather than using colabs and migrating to Pytorch Tensorflow/Keras, the former seams more practical at the moment.
+I'm also considering setting up GPU locally rather than using colabs and migrating to Pytorch from Tensorflow/Keras, the former seams more practical at the moment.